plurid/action-mail/packages/action-mail-parser/javascript/README.md

 }
 ```

-The user of the service only has to complete the `name`, `country`, `city`, `street` fields, or they could be autofilled with predefined values if they also use the `action mail` mail client.
+The user only has to complete the `name`, `country`, `city`, `street` fields, or they could be autofilled with predefined values if they also use the `action mail` mail client.

 #### Advanced

-The parser options are
+The `parser` options are

 ``` typescript
 interface ParserOptions {